Mashed Potatoes with Red Skin

 Leftover mashed potatoes with red skin keep well in the fridge for 4-5 days.
 Reheat in the microwave or in a pot over medium heat until heated through.
 Be sure to stir well so that the heat is evenly distributed.

 Mashed potatoes with red skin freeze well because of the large amount of butter.
-Simple pop into a freezer safe container or zip lock bag and freeze for up to two months.
+Simply pop into a freezer safe container or zip lock bag and freeze for up to two months.
 Thaw in the fridge for 12-24 hours then reheat as above.

 Top tips